TMG8047KG/RosePad/README.md

 ### Idea and Reason
 The idea behind this project is to combine the simplicity and style of Notepad and the text formatting functionality of Microsoft Word while being able to handle all or most of the text file extensions in one app.

-The reason for making this is came when I got pissed at how I couldn't style text I was writing in my trusty Notepad which lead me to switching to Word.
-Which, is not a great experience since it's slow and, with a pretty cluttered UI, and on top of that, it sometimes has unexplainable behaviors, and requires a paid license.
+The reason for making this came when I got pissed at how I couldn't style text I was writing in my trusty Notepad, which led me to switch to Word.
+Which is not a great experience since it's slow and, with a pretty cluttered UI, and on top of that, it sometimes has unexplainable behaviors, and requires a paid license.
 That doesn't help when you're trying to download it because Word may be the hardest downloadable thing.

 ---

 ### Supported Platforms
 All supported platforms and the app's working status on those platforms.
 > [!NOTE]
-> There is a chance you might need to download or do something extra on some distros of Linux to be able to run the editor properly.
+> There is a chance you might need to download or do something extra on some distros of Linux distributions to be able to run the editor properly.<br>
+> Linux support is mainly tested on Arch Linux!

 > [!TIP]
 > When you're downloading RosePad on your macOS device, you might need to allow the app from the security settings due to the app not being certified by Apple.